mikehouse/Kinopub-IPA-Resign/Readme.md

 #### Result

-If success can be found at ./fastlane/resign/micro_tvOS-25_11.2023.ipa
+If success then can be found at ./fastlane/resign/micro_tvOS-25_11.2023.ipa

 #### What it will do